 Identify the requested item on the list, locate it out in the field, and do your best to gather it at the highest collectability value you can.
 Turn in six of these for a big chunk of weekly experience points and some scrips for your troubles.
 You can use these on new equipment or books that will unlock sometimes incredibly rare and valuable gathering nodes.

-Recommended Method – Hit new nodes until around level 15 and then rush Levequests until around level 60.
+Casual grind method – Hit new nodes until around level 15 and then rush Levequests until around level 60.
 Get yourself some good gear and just focus on Collectibles and Custom Deliveries after that.
+Beast Tribe dailies like the Namazu can give a big boost.
+Fishers should grind Ocean Fishing as much as possible.

-Grind Method – Just keep hitting the highest level node you can comfortable chain.
+Hardcore grind method – Just keep hitting the highest level node you can comfortable chain.
 Missing a swing mid-combo will hurt every time.
+Fishers should hit up level-appropriate holes until they can go spearfishing between Ocean Fishing runs, at which point things become the same as other gathering classes.

 Similar to the crafting classes, gatherers can make use of a number of exp boosting items to speed things along.
 Given the need to actually gather during Levequest grinds, these bonuses are far more important to gatherers than they are to crafters.
 Keep as many of these stacked as you level for the easiest time.
 Stock up on Company-Issue Survival Manuals.
 They don’t last long.